-The district provides students the opportunity to introduce the following school events: high school graduation exercises.
+The district provides students the opportunity to introduce the following school events: Graduation, Academic Banquet, and various Organizational Banquets.
 If a student meets the eligibility criteria and wishes to introduce one of the school events listed above, the student should submit his or her name in accordance with policy FNA(LOCAL).

-[See Graduation on page Error!
-Bookmark not defined. for information related to student speakers at graduation ceremonies and policy FNA(LOCAL) regarding other speaking opportunities.]
+[See Graduation on page 58 for information related to student speakers at graduation ceremonies and policy FNA(LOCAL) regarding other speaking opportunities.]